 In the absence of detailed reservations recorded by the Recipient at the time of the Delivery of Goods, it shall be the User's responsibility to prove that the damage took place during the Delivery of Goods by the Independent Courier, and to establish that the damage was caused during the Delivery of Goods by the Independent Courier.

-If the destruction, damage, loss, average or theft is proven to be due to the Delivery of Goods executed by the Independent Courier, the Company shall collection the Price of the Delivery of Goods due from Independent Courier and refund it to the User.
+If the destruction or damage is proven to be due to the Delivery of Goods executed by the Independent Courier, the Company may collect the Price of the Delivery of Goods due from the Independent Courier and refund it to the User.

-No suspension nor reimbursement of the Price owed by the User shall be made in any circumstance other than those listed in Article 7.3.1 of these GCU, including without limitation, the refusal of the Goods by the Recipient, or his refusal to receive them.
-If the Recipient refuses to accept the Goods for any reason other than those set out in Article 7.3.1, the Independent Courier shall return the Goods through a Delivery of Goods and the User will be billed for such return, or the User can instruct the Independent Courier to bin the Goods.
+No suspension nor reimbursement of the Price owed by the User shall be made in any circumstance other than those listed in Articles 7.2.1 and 7.2.2 of these GCU, including without limitation, the refusal of the Goods by the Recipient, or its refusal to receive them.
+If the Recipient refuses to accept the Goods for any reason other than those set out in Article 7.2.1, the Independent Courier shall return the Goods through a Delivery of Goods and the User will be billed for such return, or the User can instruct the Independent Courier to bin the Goods.
+For the avoidance of doubt, the Independent Courier should not dispose of any Goods unless expressly instructed to do so by the User or the Company.
+Any unauthorised disposal will be subject to Article 7.2.2 above.

 The User acknowledges and agrees that the Independent Courier is not responsible for any non-conformity of the Goods or delay in Delivery of Goods in relation to the estimated timeframe indicated, and that these do not constitute a valid and admissible reason for refusing to accept the Goods.